 4. New England and Canadian in the Autumn

-The glorious changing colours of autumn are the main reason for cruises to New England and the eastern Canadian Maritimes in September and October.
-A ship offers a wonderful vantage point to go "leaf peeping".
+The glorious changing colours of autumn are the main reason for cruises to New England and the eastern Canadian Maritimes in September and October and a ship offers a wonderful vantage point to go "leaf peeping".

-On 17 October Regent Seven Seas Mariner sails on a 10-night voyage from New York to Montreal, visiting Newport, Rhode Island; Boston; Bar Harbour; Halifax; Charlottetown; Gaspe; the Saguenay River; and Quebec.
+Silversea's Silver Wind sails on a selecton of nine to 12-night voyages from New York to Montreal, and vice versa, throughout October, visiting Newport, Rhode Island; Boston; Bar Harbour; Halifax; Charlottetown; Gaspe; the Saguenay River; and Quebec.
 Throughout the voyage there will be a wealth of spectacular autumnal scenery.

 5. Antarctica in the British Winter